SyNSec-den/hermes-spec-to-fsm/README.md

 `data` contains the annotated data for 4G NAS, 5G NAS and 5G RRC specifications.

 ### NEUTREX

 `neutrex` contains the implementation of NEUTREX.
 It also provides instructions to run it.

+### Keyword Extractor

+`keyword_extraction` contains the implementation of Keyword Extractor from Hermes.
+It also contains the instructions on how to use the tool.

 ### Synthesizers

-We will publish the implementation of the synthesizers soon.
+`synthesizers` contains the implementation of IRSynthesizer and FSMSynthesizer.
+It also provides instructions to use the tool.

 ## Citation